Greater Orlando New Construction · $200K – $2M+

 Dr. Phillips

-Luxury estates, A-rated OCPS schools, and Sand Lake Chain waterfront living — minutes from Restaurant Row, Bay Hill, and Central Florida's finest attractions.
+Luxury estates, OCPS schools, and Sand Lake Chain waterfront living — minutes from Restaurant Row, Bay Hill, and Central Florida's finest attractions.

 Explore Dr. Phillips